MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-management.md

 #### Troubleshoot issues in step 3

-During a scan, the Windows Update Agent needs to communicate with the `ClientWebService` and `SimpleAuthWebService` virtual directories on the WSUS computer in order to perform a scan.
-If the client cannot communicate with the WSUS computer, the scan will fail.
+During a scan, the Windows Update Agent needs to communicate with the `ClientWebService` and `SimpleAuthWebService` virtual directories on the WSUS computer to perform a scan.
+If the client can't communicate with the WSUS computer, the scan will fail.
 This issue can happen for many reasons, including:

 - **Proxy related issues**